singulatron/superplatform/README.md

 ![backend build](https://github.com/singulatron/superplatform/actions/workflows/backend-build-github.yaml/badge.svg)
 ![frontend build](https://github.com/singulatron/superplatform/actions/workflows/frontend-container-build-github.yaml/badge.svg)

-Superplatform enables you to self-host AI models, build apps that leverage those models in any language, and utilize a microservices-based communal backend designed to support a diverse range of projects.
+The Superplatform server and ecosystem enables you to self-host AI models, build apps that leverage those models in any language, and utilize a microservices-based communal backend designed to support a diverse range of projects.

 ## Primary Use Cases